Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Evaluation

 \subsection{Deployment Results}

-As the last step of evaluating our pipeline, we deployed several of the pruned and quantized models from our previous experiments on our target systems and monitored key runtime metrics.
-We especially focused on execution time per inference, power, and energy consumption.
-For measuring these metrics on our test systems, we used an \textit{Agilent N6705A DC Power Analyzer} to provide them with a regulated power supply.
-Furthermore, the Power Analyzer allowed us to measure the current and power drawn by the systems.
-To measure the execution time required for calculating the energy consumption of our DNN models, we used a GPIO signal.
-We toggled the signal every time an inference started and finished and monitored it using an oscilloscope.
+As a final step in evaluating our pipeline, we deployed several of the pruned and quantized models from our previous experiments on our target systems and monitored key runtime metrics.
+In particular, we focused on execution time per inference, performance, and energy consumption.
+To measure these metrics on our test systems, we used a \textit{Agilent N6705A DC Power Analyzer} to provide them with a regulated power supply.
+The power analyzer also allowed us to measure the current and power consumed by the systems.
+To measure the execution time required to compute the power consumption of our DNN models, we used a GPIO signal.
+We toggled the signal at the start and end of each inference and monitored it with an oscilloscope.
 We present the results of our measurements for LeNet in Table~\ref{tab:runtime_metrics_lenet} and the results for our other two DNN architectures in Table~\ref{tab:runtime_metrics}.

-For the LeNet architecture, we used the models' accuracy on its evaluation dataset to compare the deployment of different pruning and quantization techniques.
-The logic behind this was that if models that were compressed using different approaches can achieve a similar accuracy, then they can be seen as direct alternatives and are therefore comparable.
-In our experimental setup we defined two relative accuracy boundaries for which we selected the smallest compressed models from our previous tests that meet them: $>$99\% and $>$97\%.
-In the second column of Table~\ref{tab:runtime_metrics_lenet} we can see that LeNet can be compressed to well over 5\% of its original parameter count while still passing both accuracy thresholds.
+For the LeNet architecture, we used the accuracy of the models on its evaluation dataset to compare the use of different pruning and quantization techniques.
+The logic behind this was that if models compressed using different approaches can achieve similar accuracy, then they can be considered direct alternatives and are therefore comparable.
+In our experimental setup, we defined two relative accuracy bounds for which we selected the smallest compressed models from our previous tests that met them: $>$99\% and $>$97\%.
+In the second column of Table~\ref{tab:runtime_metrics_lenet} we can see that LeNet can be compressed to well over 5\% of its original parameter count and still pass both accuracy bounds.
 We tested all selected models on our three target systems, including not only the pruned models but also their quantized counterparts, see the third and fourth columns.
-Note that using element pruning we were not able to deploy all selected models on the Arduino.
+Note that using element pruning, we were not able to deploy all selected models on the Arduino.